 Other primary source materials we hold relating to the Ohio State Penitentiary:

-To learn what archival materials we hold that were created by or on the subject of the Ohio State Penitentiary, enter the words Ohio Penitentiary in the Authors/Creators, or Subjects field of the Archives Database of our Online Collections Catalog, then click 'search' in the lower left-hand corner of the page.
+To learn what archival materials we hold that were created by or on the subject of the Ohio State Penitentiary, enter the words Ohio Penitentiary in the search field of the Archives Database and click 'search' to view catalog records.

 Additional materials such as books and pamphlets we hold relating to the Ohio State Penitentiary